kribe48/rise_drones/README.md

 2. Install SITL - ardupilot

-> git clone git@github.com:ArduPilot/ardupilot.git
+> git clone git@github.com:ArduPilot/ardupilot.git <br/>
-> git submodule update --init --recursive
+> git submodule update --init --recursive <br/>
-> python3 -m venv .ardupilot
+> python3 -m venv .ardupilot <br/>
-> pip3 install -r requirements.txt
+> pip3 install -r requirements.txt <br/>
-> Modify ardupilot/Tools/autotest/locations.txt
+> Modify ardupilot/Tools/autotest/locations.txt <br/>

 ## Contributing
-If you would want to contribute to RISE drone system please take a look at [the guide for contributing]() to find out more about the guidelines on how to proceed.
+If you would want to contribute to RISE drone system please take a look at [the guide for contributing](contributing.md) to find out more about the guidelines on how to proceed.

 ## License
 RISE drone system is realeased under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause)